-Students on track for graduation may have a combination of 1 study hall per year and/or 1 TA/OA per year.
-Study Halls, TA, & OA do not provide elective credit
+Students on track for graduation may have up to two non credit earning periods each school year such as a study hall, Teacher Assistant, or Office Aide.
+Study Halls, TA, & OA do not provide elective credit.

 Some classes meet for 2 trimesters.
 Students are expected to finish the entire course.
 Students should consult with their counselor with any questions.

 Adding Anoka Hennepin Online courses is dependent on the online enrollment window and their policies and procedures.